hsharriman/QEA/README.md

   - batch size:
     - too small: gradient updates too often, likely to converge too early
     - too big: gradient not updated enough, can't learn the details
+## Results
+Running the feedforward network results in the following training and test results:

+Running the convolutional neural network results in the following training and test results:

+## Next Steps
+I would like to refactor the convolutional neural network into classes and further examine what factors may be causing the network to be prone to diverging.
+I would also like to experiment with different types of convolutions to see if I can make the network more robust.